wmdrichards/cyfenwick/README.md

 Installation
 ------------

-Cyfenwick should be installed using:
+cyfenwick should be installed using:

     python setup.py install